Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-oidc-idp-login.md

         </tr>
     </table>

-6. Provide the mode of certificate configuration.
+6. (Optional) Provide the mode of certificate configuration.

     ::: info
     You can either configure a JWKS endpoint or upload a certificate of the external party.
 This helps to validate the signature of the assertions sent by the external identity provider.